stef-cruz/open_rent/README.md

 #### Edit tenancy

-Once a tenancy is inserted, the user can edit the tenancy and the same validation of address, date and  apply.
+Once a tenancy is inserted, the user can edit the tenancy and the form validation also applies.

 <img src="https://github.com/stefcruz/ci_milestone3/blob/master/app/static/images/readme_md/edit-tenancy.png" width="400">